2025-2026 Speaker Program

 Naomi Smith is an award-winning Indigenous Artist, Maker and Educator from the Chippewas of Nawash First Nation, Neyaashiinigmiing, Ontario.
 She has for over 25 years shared traditional teachings with various communities and groups.

 Her work focuses on the ways of the Indigenous people of the Great Lakes region from a historical and contemporary perspective often through the story of beads.
 Naomi’s artwork embraces ancestral designs using quillwork, beadwork and other indigenous methods and materials.
+She has exhibited her work across Canada and internationally.

 Janice Mason Steeves, Artist